DRKWang/Efficient-geometric-data-structures/README.md

 Now, we are done.

-To test whether it has been installed successfully, lauch sage in terminal:
+To test whether it has been installed successfully, launch sage in terminal:

 ```$./sage```